How the IRS Evaluates 409A Valuations During Audits

 When these conditions are not met, the IRS can impose severe penalties on employees and, in some cases, companies.

-1. Individual Tax Audits
+1. What Triggers an Individual Tax Audit Review?

-3. M&A or IPO Reviews
+3. How Does M&A or IPO Diligence Expose 409A Issues?

 - Whether the valuation "feels right" in hindsight